stolostron/multiclusterhub-repo/README.md

 This repo is intended to serve charts for the [multiclusterhub-operator installer](https://github.com/open-cluster-management/multicloudhub-operator)

+## Onboarding a Component

+For help onboarding your component, see the following [doc](docs/Onboarding.md).
+This guide will help ensure that your chart, images, CRDs, and GitHub repository fit our required specifications.

 ## Updating Charts

 To manually update charts in this repo: